 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We've logged hundreds of miles while testing these shoes in the field, and we've picked apart every detail of their design (we even cut them in half!)
-From long fitness walks to busy travel days and all-day-standing work sessions, we've put these 19 shoes through their paces to find the best options for you.
+We've logged hundreds of miles while testing the top walking shoes, and we've picked apart every detail of their design (we even cut them in half!)
+From long fitness walks to busy travel days and all-day-standing work sessions, we've put these shoes through their paces to find the best options for you.

-The best walking shoe is the Altra Experience Flow 2.
+The best walking shoe for most people is the Altra Experience Flow 3.
 We love how balanced they are, offering all-day comfort and support.

-If you're looking for comfortable budget walking shoes, we love the Ryka Devotion.
-It's a well-balanced shoe that goes easy on the wallet.
+If you're looking for comfortable budget walking shoes, we love the Asics Gel-Contend 9.
+For under $100, you get a lightweight, comfortable, and supportive walking shoe that is great for warm weather.

 Designed specifically for women, the Ryka Devotion Plus 3 is one of the most comfortable and thoughtful shoes we have tested.
 During our testing, this shoe demonstrated why women-specific design matters.
 The anatomical fit features a wider forefoot and narrower heel, creating a secure yet comfortable walking experience.
 We particularly appreciated the strategic cushioning underfoot and around the ankle that prevented foot fatigue during long days of testing.
 The eight-piece rubber outsole provides reliable traction across various surfaces.
 Our lead tester, Mallory Paige, noted, “At first, I wasn't overly impressed by these shoes.
 However, after a few walks in them, I got the wow factor.
 The materials began to break in and provided me with the right support where I needed it most.”